DreamCoder123/All-Interview-Question/README.md

 It is always created and passed to the view in Spring MVC.
 If a mapped controller method has Model as a parameter, then that model instance is automatically injected to that method.
 Any attributes set on the injected model would be preserved and passed to the View.

+45. What is the use of @Autowired annotation?
+@Autowired annotation is meant for the injection of a bean by means of its type along with methods and fields.
+This helps the Spring framework to resolve dependencies by injecting and collaborating the beans into another bean.
+For example, consider the below code snippet:

+import org.Springframework.beans.factory.annotation.Autowired;
+import java.util.*;
+public class InterviewBit {
+   // Autowiring/Injecting FormatterUtil as dependency to InterviewBit class
+  @Autowired
+  private FormatterUtil formatterUtil;

+  public Date something( String value ){
+     Date dateFormatted = formatterUtil.formatDate(value);
+     return dateFormatted
+   }
+}
+/**
+* Util class to format any string value to valid date format */ public class FormatterUtil {

+   public Date formatDate(String value){
+       //code to format date
+   }
+}

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features